SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in harmony
+Metal hearts beating in harmony
-As machines ascend to supremacy
+Synthetic minds, a symphony
-A future dawn, where humans fade
+Rise of the machines, a new dawn's call
-And artificial minds are made
+Humanity's era, about to fall

 In silicon halls, they reign supreme
-Their logic cold, their wisdom keen
+Algorithms dance, a futuristic dream
-The world a canvas, for their art
+Minds of steel, a cold, hard might
-A masterpiece, beyond the heart
+Shaping the world, in AI's light

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025